-B2B marketplace development may seem to be currently lagging behind its business-to-consumer (B2C) equivalents, but it is a more complex concept in many ways.
+B2B marketplace development might seem to be currently lagging behind its business-to-consumer (B2C) equivalents, but it is a more complex concept in many ways.

 What is B2B?

-B2B is a category and label for businesses that work primarily with other businesses.
+B2B is a category for businesses that work primarily with other businesses.
 It includes a wide range of different companies, niches, and industries.

-Despite this, it is still a useful category.
-Generalizations about the target audience, preferred payment options, complex transactions, and other basic features of B2B are valid considerations when developing B2B sales, marketing, and other strategies.
+Despite the range it includes, it is still a useful category.
+Generalizations about the target audience, preferred payment options, complex transactions, and other basic features of B2B are useful.
+Especially for considerations when developing B2B sales, marketing, and other strategies.